tinacms/tina.io/content/blog/tinacms-14.md

 })
 ```

-this will not match on subdirectories.
+This will not match on subdirectories.
 It will match `collections/posts/foo.md` but not `collections/posts/nested/bar.md`.
 Check out the [docs for more info](/docs/reference/collections/#matchinclude "Match docs").

 \
 CLI updates